 - Do drink lots of fluids during the day.
 Drink small amounts often.
 Drinking a large volume in a short amount of time is more than your body can absorb, so most of it just passes out through the kidneys.
-Some sources say consume at least 5 ounces every 20 minutes.
+Some sources say consume about 5 ounces every 20 minutes.
 As long as you’re eating a well-balanced diet, plain water is sufficient.
 During prolonged heavy outdoor exercise you may want to supplement an electrolyte/carbohydrate replacement sports beverage.

 - Do try to consume warm foods and beverages when out in the cold.
 Your body has to use energy to warm cold food and drinks, creating a chilling effect.
 Warm stuff is also a great psychological morale booster.

 - Do moderate your caffeine consumption.
 Caffeine is a diuretic; it draws water out of your system.
 Hot cocoa is a great winter drink, as well as hot cider and soup.

 - Do replenish your energy supplies at the end of a day’s boating.
 Take in some good carbohydrates and a bit of protein within two hours of hitting the beach.
 Eating some food before you go to bed will help you stay warm when you’re curled up in your sleeping bag.

 - Don’t practice any restrictive diets during times when you’ll be spending significant times outdoors.
 You need to keep your body supplied with lots of good fuel for cold-weather comfort.